stortfordstrollers/stortfordstrollers.com/masters/index.md

 For those driving to the Lagoon, parking is very restricted so you may want to car share.
 Parking is pay-and-display, although the [leisure centre](https://www.oneren.org/venues/leisure-venues/lagoon-leisure-centre/) says you can get 2 hours free if you register your car with reception.

-"Parking at the Lagoon LC

-Please find attached additional parking measures during busy events.
+"Additional parking measures during busy events.
 This additional parking area is a few minutes’ walk away from centre ([Cotton St, PA1 1AZ](/masters/Renfrewshire%20House%20Parking.pdf)).
 The car park at our centre is free for 1 hour then its chargeable per hour or all day.
 It can be done via RINGO app
 Event organisers etc can park in staff car park if they wish."

 ### Squad